 - 4671.
-Class Divisions.
+Class Divisons.
 This class may be shown as follows:

-- A. Open.
+- A. Oper

-- B. Junior and senior divisions.
+- B. Junior and Senior Divisons

 - C. Lady riders and men riders.

 - D. Stallions, mares, and geldings.

+- 4672.
+Qualifying Gaits.

-- A. Walk: flat-footed and elastic. - B. Trot or associated gaits: square, high going, collected and balanced with hocks well under; emphasis on action. - C. Canter: smooth, easy, collected and straight on both leads.
+- A. Walk:flat-footed and elastic.

+- B. Trot or associated gaits; square, high going, collected and balanced with hacks well under; emphasis on action.

+- C. Canter: smooth, easy, collected and straight on both leads.

-4673.
-Class specifications.
+- 4673.
+Class specification.

-- A. Horses shall be shown both ways of the ring at a walk, trot or associated gait, and canter. - B. Entries shall carry a full mane and a full, undocked tail which may be arched but not held vertical.
+- A. Horses shall be shown both ways of the ring at walk, trot or associated gait, and canter.

+- B. Entries shall carry a full mande and a full, undocked tail which may be arced but not held veritcal.

-- A. Horses shall be shown in a stock saddle which may be plain or with - silver, or in a Mexican saddle. - B. Curb chains are optional. - C. Tie-downs, martingales, draw reins, boots, hip drops, and serapes are prohibited, - D. Rider's attire shall be western clothing and boots or colorful parade clothing.
+- A. Horses shall be shown in a stock saddle which may be plain or with silver, or in a Mexican saddle. - B. Curb chains are optional. - C. Tie-downs, martingales, draw reins, boots, hip drops, and serapes are prohibited. - D. Rider's attire shall be western clothing and boots or colorful parade clothing.